crystalxs/DataScientistNotes/Interview/con-dp.md

 #### Optimization problems

+> Select a feasible solution;
+>
-> Select a feasible solution, so that the value of the required function is minimized or maximized.
+> Find a feasible solution, so that the value of the required function is minimized or maximized or optimal.

 #### Combinatorial problems